javisar/ONI-Modloader/README.md

 Creating a Mod
 --------------
+0. Feel free to mess with any of the mods from https://github.com/javisar/ONI-Modloader-Mods
-1. Copy the following files from ONI folder to the solution folder '\Source\lib\'
+1. Copy the following files from "ONI Managed folder" to the solution folder '\Source\lib\'
    * Assembly-CSharp.dll
    * Assembly-CSharp-firstpass.dll
    * Assembly-UnityScript-firstpass.dll
    * UnityEngine.dll
-   * UnityEngine.CoreModule.dll
-   * UnityEngine.UI.dll
+   * Any needed unity UnityEngine.*.dll
 2. Open the solution with Visual Studio.
-3. Create a new mod or modify the 'Patches' project.
+3. Create a new class project.
+4. Add the previous libs to the references of the project.
-4. Compile it to generate the mod dll file.
+5. Compile it to generate the mod dll file.
+6. Check the tutorials at the end of the page.

-Dlls will be recognized by the mod loader if
+Note: Dlls will be recognized by the mod loader if
 • they reside in the main mod directory
 OR
 • they are inside a subfolder inside a subfolder names 'Assemblies'